CollaboraOnline/online/CODE_OF_CONDUCT.md

 ## Code of Conduct
-This project has adopted the [Document Foundation](https://www.documentfoundation.org/foundation/code-of-conduct/).
+This project has adopted the [Document Foundation's Code of Conduct](https://www.documentfoundation.org/foundation/code-of-conduct/).